HackSocNotts/Python-Workshops/Workshop-Part1.md

 ```python
 print(fruits[2]) # Should print 'orange'
 ```
 Some of you may wonder why this prints 'orange' and not 'banana'.
 That's because computers count from zero!
-Arrays are *zero indexed* which means the value `0` gets the first item, `1` gets the second item, and so on.
+Lists are *zero indexed* which means the value `0` gets the first item, `1` gets the second item, and so on.

 # Loops
 Loops are used to run pieces of code repeatedly under certain conditions.
 Python has two types of loop: the `for` loop and the `while` loop.